 Like people, dogs can get stressed out.
 If the stress is not alleviated, it could affect your dog’s health and the quality of their life.

 While you may feel you over-indulge your pet and he shouldn’t have a care in the world, it’s important to know that a dog’s stress factors are very different from a human’s.
 Research shows that too much stress can reduce a dog’s life.
-Living with fear and or an anxiety disorder will definitely have a negative impact on your dog’s health.
+Living with fear and or an anxiety disorder will definitely harm your dog’s health.

-The reason stress is harmful to dogs is that when your dog is suffering from stress, his body will release an excess of the fight or flight hormone called norepinephrine.
+Stress is harmful to dogs because when your dog is suffering from a stressful situation, his body will release an excess of the fight or flight hormone called norepinephrine.
 This, in turn, will harm gut bacteria and reduce the mobility of the GI tract.
-Your dog will be suffering from diarrhea which adds to the stress especially if he has an accident.
+Your dog will suffer from diarrhea, which adds to the stress, especially if he has an accident.
 Stress may be a single occurrence, but chronic stress will be a problem.

 The British Small Animal Veterinary Association produced a manual for canine behavior.
-In this manual, they outline the 10 most common stress signs for dogs.
+This manual outlines the 10 most common stress signs for dogs.

 • Nose or lip licking